GReturn/KuroVoice/README.md

 ### ❗ Disclaimers:
 - This is a quick side-project.
 I'm not accepting issues and PRs.
 Improvements and bug fixes will be done the next time I'm bored.
-- This software does not use any ML (Machine Learning) model or concept when generating a reply.
-Data is hard-coded.
+- This software does not use any ML (Machine Learning) model or concept.
+What you will say and receive must be hard-coded.